 Dover is a very small town located in the state of Florida.
-With a population of 3,973 people and two constituent neighborhoods, Dover is the 302nd largest community in Florida.
+With a population of 3,266 people and three constituent neighborhoods, Dover is the 327th largest community in Florida.

 In addition, many people in Dover have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.

-Dover is a very ethnically-diverse town.
+Dover is an extremely ethnically-diverse town.
 The people who call Dover home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Dover residents report their race to be White, followed by Native American.
-Dover also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 72.25% of the town’s residents.
-Important ancestries of people in Dover include Irish, English, Italian, and Welsh.
+People of Hispanic or Latino origin are the most prevalent group in Dover, accounting for 64.43% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Dover residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Dover include Italian, German, English, Irish, and European.

 The most common language spoken in Dover is Spanish.
-Other important languages spoken here include English and African languages.
+Other important languages spoken here include English and Italian.